 - Scrambled Eggs

-After surgery, you may find yourself tired or drowsy from your type of sedation.
+After surgery, you may find yourself tired or drowsy from your dental sedation.
 When you get home, your first reaction might be to sleep, but we want to caution you against laying down.

 Rather than reclining on your bed, we strongly suggest resting in a reclining chair.
-As you lean back in a chair, there will be less jaw pain than laying down.
+As you lean back in a chair, there will be less jaw pain than you would experience laying down.

 It may sound silly, but a good movie can help your recovery process because movies help us relax.
 Try.

-Maybe you have a long, ever-growing list on Netflix.
-Or maybe there’s that show everyone at the office talks about.
-Now is your time to sit back, relax, and recover from your wisdom tooth extraction!
+Maybe you have a long, ever-growing list of things to watch on Netflix, or maybe there’s that one show everyone at the office talks about.
+Now is your time to watch them all as you sit back, relax, and recover from your wisdom tooth extraction!